deepset-ai/haystack-tutorials/markdowns/20_Using_Haystack_with_REST_API.md

       └── document-search.haystack-pipeline.yml
       ```

-   2. Provide the path to *document-search.haystack-pipeline.yml* as the `volume` value in the *docker-compose.yml* file.
+   2. Provide the path to *document-search.haystack-pipeline.yml* as the `volume` source value in the *docker-compose.yml* file.
 The path must be relative to *docker-compose.yml*.
 As both files are in the same directory, the source value will be `./`.

       ```yaml
       haystack-api: